pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ## Abstract

-This proposes an implementation of supporting foreign key constraint.
+This proposes an implementation of supporting foreign key constraints.

 ## DDL Technical Design

 ### Table Information Changes
-Table's foreign key information will be stored in `model.TableInfo`:
+The table's foreign key information will be stored in `model.TableInfo`:

 ```go
 // TableInfo provides meta data describing a DB table.